amirmasoudabdol/sfthemes/README.md

 #### Accessible Colors

-Colors of every palette can be transformed to accessible colors by using setting the `accessible` parameters to `TRUE`.
+Colors of every palette can be transformed to accessible colors by setting the `accessible` parameter to `TRUE`.
 For instnace:

 ```R
 library(sfthemes)